 Return shipping costs when you use an eBay label

-When the buyer is returning the item to you, the cost of the label will be charged to your PayPal account once it’s scanned by the carrier.
+When the buyer is returning the item to you, the cost of the label will be charged to your account once it’s scanned by the carrier.
 We may ask you to accept a billing agreement to authorize payment for these kinds of charges.

 Any time you use an eBay return shipping label, returns are shipped by either USPS First-Class or Priority Mail, depending on the item’s cost, package weight, and delivery time.